What is the German Blue Card?

 - Any German consulate or embassy when applying from your home country.

-- The Foreign Office called Ausländerbehörde in case you apply for a Blue Card from within Germany.
+- The Foreign Office is called Ausländerbehörde in case you apply for a Blue Card from within Germany.

 Follow these steps to get a German Blue Card

 - Step 1: Find a job in Germany from your country.
 Read our guide to finding a job in Germany from abroad.